 You can roll the cost of your improvements into one loan.
 An added benefit is the loan is based on an estimate of how much your home will be worth after you improve it, rather than its current value.
 You can also access higher loan amounts with fewer restrictions on the types of renovations than you find with the FHA 203(k) program.

 How to get the best home improvement loan

 Just as you would approach any product, consider the following factors when shopping for a home improvement loan.

 - Approval criteria.
 Each lender has its own requirements for a borrower’s credit history, debt-to-income ratio and income.
 Consider approval requirements before applying for a loan.

 - Fees.
 When comparing potential rates, look at any fees that may be incurred during the application or throughout the life of the loan since these will also add to the overall cost of borrowing.

 - Loan amounts.
 Depending on the scope of your project, the size of your loan matters.
 Do the math ahead of time to ensure you finance enough money to complete your home improvement.

 - Repayment terms.
-The longer your repayment term is, the less expensive your monthly cost will be.
-However, opting for a shorter term will mean paying less interest.
+The longer your repayment term is, the less expensive your monthly payment will be.
+However, you’ll pay less interest if you choose a shorter term.
 Weigh both options when shopping for a lender.

-Do your research to determine which loan option is best.
+Do your research to determine which loan option is best for the size and scope of the renovations you have planned.
 From there, consider at least three lenders to find one with the most competitive terms.
 As long as you approach finding a home improvement loan with care and diligence, you can bring your blueprints to life — with or without perfect credit.